jorgedelpozolerida/RCApps/README.md

-# Simple_qPCRAnalyzer
+# RCApps
-Simplified version of qPCR analyzer written in modular way
+Environment for creating shiny apps in a modular way for the RCA team